petasis/tkdnd/README.md

 [https://github.com/orlp/dev-on-windows/wiki/Installing-GCC--&-MSYS2](https://github.com/orlp/dev-on-windows/wiki/Installing-GCC--&-MSYS2)

-After installing MSYS2, and making sure that your Tcl/Tk installation can be used from inside MSYS2 terminal, you can use the standart configure/make install procedure to build TkDND.
+After installing MSYS2, and making sure that your Tcl/Tk installation can be used from inside MSYS2 terminal, you can use the standard configure/make install procedure to build TkDND.
 You can automate the configuration process, by running in an MSYS2 terminal:

     cd <tkdnd-src-directory>
     tclsh tcl-conf